 Details on these milestones can be found on the Milestones page on GitHub.

 *Due to the nature of the strategists with GameplayKit’s AIs, it is impossible to complete this milestone.
-Currently, the goal is to use Random Network Distillation to get the AI agent to make a move.
+Currently, the goal is to supply custom agents that attempt to solve the world.

 - Xcode 12.2* or higher